KevinKeWang/tiny_rack/README.md

 ## License
 **The tiny_rack v2 project is made available under a CC-BY-NC-SA-3.0 license.**

-If you want to make a few boxes for your own use, go ahead and make them.
+If you want to make a few cases for your own use, go ahead and make them.
 If you're a synth studio and want to use them for product testing/demonstration etc, that's also welcome as long as it doesn't involve selling these case directly. **Please do not make and sell these case in bulk.**

 ## Links
 Official website:  https://bitiworkshop.com/